Léon: The Professional: Legacy

+In 1999, an unauthorised Tamil-language remake titled Suriya Paarvai, directed by Jagan, was released.

+In 2000, the Indian Hindi-language film Bichhoo was released as an unofficial remake of the original French film.

-In the 2013 book, Poseur: A Memoir of Downtown New York City in the '90s, Marc Spitz wrote that the film is "considered a cult classic".
-In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films; Léon: The Professional was listed at No. 42.
+In the 2013 book Poseur: A Memoir of Downtown New York City in the '90s, Marc Spitz wrote that Léon is "considered a cult classic".
+In 2014, Time Out polled several film critics, directors, actors, and stunt actors to list their top action films; Léon: The Professional was listed at No. 42.
 The character Norman Stansfield has since been named as one of cinema's greatest villains.
+In 2014, WhatCulture included Gary Oldman's role in their top "10 Most Convincing Movie Psychopath Performances".

-The English band Alt-J released a song about the film, titled "Matilda" [sic].
-The first line in the lyrics, "this is from Matilda", refers to Léon's last words to Stansfield, shortly before the grenades detonate and kill them.
+The English band Alt-J released a song about the film, titled "Matilda".
+The first line in the lyrics, "This is from Matilda", refers to Léon's last words, shortly before his grenades detonate and kill Stansfield.

-South Korean comedian Park Myeong-su and singer-songwriter IU released and performed a song inspired by the film, "Leon", for a bi-annual music festival of South Korea's highly popular variety show, Infinite Challenge, in 2015.
+South Korean comedian Park Myeong-su and singer-songwriter IU released and performed a song, "Leon", inspired by the film for a bi-annual music festival of South Korea's variety show, Infinite Challenge, in 2015.

-Sequel
+In 2022, UK rapper Knucks released his song "Leon the Professional" as part of his Alpha Place album.

+Léon has been critically re-examined in the wake of the "#MeToo" movement (French: #BalanceTonPorc or "expose your pig") after sexual assault allegations were levied against Luc Besson in 2018.
+Maïwenn, Luc Besson's sixteen-year-old wife at the time of filming, says the film was inspired by their relationship.
+She says, "When Luc Besson did Léon, the story of a 13-year-old girl in love with an older man, it was very inspired by us"; Besson met Maïwenn when she was 12 and he was 29, and he officially started dating her when she was 15, the legal age of consent in that country.
+Besson married her at age 33 when she fell pregnant at 16.
+At the time of the accusations, Natalie Portman discussed her "complicated feelings" about the film and her associated Lolita-like sexualization as a child.

+In India, the 2026 Hindi-language action thriller King, directed by Siddharth Anand and Sujoy Ghosh and starring Shah Rukh Khan, has been widely reported to be inspired by the film.